Flatiron's Guide to German Wine, Part 1: Introduction to the Wines of Germany

 But have no fear!
 It’s actually much simpler than it may look at first blush.
 German wines are actually very easy to understand, once you learn just a few basics about how they work.
 More importantly, we are firmly of the view that German wines are so great and offer so much reward, that it would be worth even an enormous effort to get to know them.

-We set out to write this Flatiron Guide to German Wines to explain not just why the wine geeks go so nutty for all things Deutsch, and not just why German wines are among the best wines for the super-casual wine drinker.
-And not even why we are so deeply in love with them, ourselves.
+We set out to write the Flatiron Guide to German Wines to explain not just why the wine geeks go so nutty for all things Deutsch, and not just why German wines are among the best wines for the super-casual wine drinker.
+And not even why we are so deeply in love with them ourselves.

 Why We Love German Wines

-Great Value.
+Great value.
 German wine spent years out of fashion.
 As demand fell, so did prices.
-Low prices alone don't equal value.
-But, great wines at reasonable prices does.
+Low prices alone don't equal value, but great wines at reasonable prices do.

-Germany’s cool climate allows for markedly high acidity, meaning mouthwatering wines, which have great aging potential.
+Germany’s cool climate allows for markedly high acidity, meaning mouthwatering wines that have great aging potential.

 German wines, most famously Rieslings, are the opposite.
 For all their depth and complexity, they also taste great in a way that’s immediately obvious.
 It’s amazing but true: the same bottle that will captivate your foodie friends will also make your mother-in-law very happy.

-Incredible with Food.
-And not only are German wines delicious on their own, they are downright miraculous with so many foods.
-Germany is, as we’ll discuss below, a very northerly wine region.
-The cool weather tends to keep the wines fresh and light -- making them unlikely to overpower food.
+Not only are German wines delicious on their own, they are downright miraculous with so many foods.
+Germany is, as we’ll discuss later in our series, a very northerly wine region.
+The cool weather tends to keep the wines fresh and light—making them unlikely to overpower food.
 The complex terroirs make for complex wines, which can bring out subtleties in even the most refined cuisines.

 Straight-up deliciousness.
 German wines elevate as they enrapture.